theupdateframework/taps/candidate-succinct-delegation-tap.md

 This TAP supports the following use case:

-Suppose a single targets file contains a very large number of delegations or targets.
-The owner of this targets file wishes to reduce the metadata overhead for clients, and so uses hashed bin delegations.
+Suppose a single targets metadata file contains a very large number of delegations or target files.
+The owner of this targets metadata file wishes to reduce the metadata overhead for clients, and so uses hashed bin delegations.
 They will use the same key to sign each bin delegation.
 They would like to list this key a single time in the delegation to